i3p9/rooster/README.md

  1. Make sure pip is installed:
   `py -m pip install -U pip`

-2. Restart Powershell and reopen as Admin

-3. Then install setuptools
+2. Then install setuptools
  `pip install setuptools`

-4. Restart Powershell and reopen as Admin
+3. Restart Powershell and reopen as Admin

-5. Install Git via Chocolatey (source: https://community.chocolatey.org/packages/git.install#install) `choco install git.install`
+4. Install Git via Chocolatey (source: https://community.chocolatey.org/packages/git.install#install) `choco install git.install`

-6. Restart Powershell and reopen as Admin
+5. Restart Powershell and reopen as Admin
 ## Installing ffmpeg
 This is not in PowerShell, open your browser and open the link below.
 Then click the appropriate button for Windows, Linux or Mac.
 > If you don't know which one you want, you probably want Windows x64